coolashy1510/Clean-Architecture/README.md

-# OLCi-Node-Typescript-Boilerplate
+# OLCi Clean Architecture

-Boilerplate for OlCi Node.js application written in TypeScript
+Typescript + Clean Architecture Boilerplate for OlCi application

 ## Purpose

-`Our main purpose with this boilerplate is to have OLCi base application with node js and typescript ready.
+`Our main purpose with this boilerplate is to have OLCi base application with node js and typescript ready.`

-This is a template repository and it needs to be added whenever a new repo will be created for service work.`
+The projects try to follow the rules of [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 ## Common Features